d2s/Documentation/docs/Intro.md

 All tasks can be aborted during execution.

+Due to how a `restore` works a restore can only be executed by a test run (`--dry-run`) before the real run.
+This is a precaution (see warning at top of page).

 ## Executing single tasks

 The <span style="color:red">red rows</span> indicates no connection to remote server.
 Selecting the TCP-button executes the check and marks configurations not available (no contact with remote server) red.
 RsyncOSX does a **background** check (informal only) for remote servers.
 The server `freenas.local` is a local NAS server (FreeNAS) and RsyncOSX does not find `freenas.local` outside my home and marks configurations red in table view.
 ![Main view](screenshots/master/main1.png)
 Selecting the row indicates a estimate run is next.
 A **double click** on row executes the task.
 Next task is a *Estimate* run as indicated on left in main view.
 An estimate run is a `--dry-run` execution of rsync.
 Tasks can also be executed in one go by selecting the batch button